york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 npx hardhat compile
 ```

 You might get a warning about `SPDX license identifier not provided in source file`, but no need to worry about that — hopefully everything else looks good!
-If not, you can always message in the [Alchemy discord](https://discord.gg/u72VCg3).
+If not reach out!.

 ### Step 15: Write our deploy script {#step-15-write-our-deploy-script}